TanishqPokharia/PrognosifySH/README.md

 **For Patients:**

 1. 🧬 **Predictive AI Model**: Answer a set of questions tailored to your profile to predict future potential health risks and diseases.
-2. 📊 **Lifestyle Tracking**: Keep track of your lifestyle factors including calorie intake, sleep patterns, and BMI insights.
+2. 📊 **Lifestyle Tracking**: Keep track of your lifestyle factors including calorie tracking(pedometer), sleep patterns, and BMI insights.
 3. 📑 **PDF Summarizer**: Easily summarize complex medical reports into simple language for better understanding.
 4. ⚖️ **Lifestyle Score**: Receive a personalized lifestyle score using our Lifestyle AI.
 5. 📰 **Health Articles**: Stay informed with access to the latest health articles.